 Don’t forget to ask your accountants and bookkeepers for their opinion on that matter.
 Financial statements contain a lot of relevant information, including how your business did during a specific time frame – and accounting professionals can read those documents like no one else.

-Find an advisor#2 Stay on top of things
+#2 Stay on top of things

-The best way to survive Black Friday (or any busy day, for that matter) is to stay organised and keep track of your sales, inventory, and employees.
+The best way to survive Black Friday (or any busy day, for that matter) is to stay organized and keep track of your sales, inventory, and employees.
 What makes this much easier is to review your processes, and search for opportunities to streamline them before the shopping craze begins.

-Yet again, if you’re not sure what (and how exactly) to optimise – ask your accountants.
+Yet again, if you’re not sure what (and how exactly) to optimize – ask your accountants.
 They should have the relevant data handy to be able to tell what processes could be more efficient in order to help you during times of heavy traffic.
 If not, they can probably recommend the right software and its integrations to start collecting such data for you and keep an eye on it at all times.

 #3 Make sure your team is on board